 Practice Areas

-Attorneys at the law office of Scott C. Smith practice in several areas with expertise and experience.
+Scott C. Smith practices in several areas with expertise and experience.

 Alcohol Related Offenses Including DWI, Intoxication Assault and DUI